Sounds Easy Enough

 Once these pressures enter the scene, climate tech is no longer just about modelling soil carbon or designing verification pipelines.
 It becomes entangled in political signalling, economic incentives and public narratives.
 And engineering decisions end up operating inside that tension, whether the engineers intended to participate in it or not.

 As a civilisation we are more or less aligned that we want to keep nature in a liveable state.
 But individual actors are incentivised to chase short-term wins.
-The science behind regenerative agriculture is real, the measurement tools are getting better every year, and the potential upside is enormous for everyone involved.
-Whether we can build systems and institutions that actually capture that upside without getting buried in politics and perverse incentives is a different question.
-Just like with every other human endeavour, a lot depends on it.
+The science behind regenerative agriculture is real, the measurement tools are getting better every year, and the potential upside is enormous for everyone.
+Whether we can build systems and institutions that actually capture that upside without getting buried in politics and misaligned interests is a different question.
+Just like every other human endeavour, it comes down to whether the people building it care more about the problem than the incentive.
+Which is a strange thing to struggle with, given that this isn’t even a zero-sum game.

 But the underlying problem is worth solving, the tools to solve it exist, and there are people building them right now.
 The reality will stay messy.
 Then again, pushing against a messy and indifferent reality might just be what a well-spent existence looks like anyway.